deepakdnimbalkar/01_project/README.md

 #This is my project directory.

+There are three files that I have created.

+user_mgmt.sh - This was created for user management.

+group_mgmt.sh - This file was created for group management.

+backup_mgmt.sh - This file was created for backup management.

-Run the file ./user_mgmt.sh
+Run the file ./user_mgmt.sh and all will execute as per your instructions.
+There is no need to execute all files.

 ![1](https://github.com/deepakdnimbalkar/01_project_new/assets/158213632/5ea2e0ab-9ce3-4863-85ea-53b2dcaea71f)